The Gardens Between Review

 The Gardens Between is a surreal puzzle adventure that follows best friends, Arina and Frendt, as they fall into a mysterious world of beautiful garden islands.
 Manipulate time to solve puzzles and discover the secrets of each island.

 Some things in life we don’t have control over, like time for example, and as much as you may wish you could manipulate things and go back to relive moments of your childhood days spent with your best friend, you can’t.
-In The Gardens Between, however, you’re given the ability to relieve memories of VHS players, late night gaming sessions on CRT TVs and adventures around town.
+In The Gardens Between, however, you’re given the ability to relive memories of VHS players, late night gaming sessions on CRT TVs and adventures around town.
 You’re also given control of time, if only for a moment.

-Arina and Frendt, best friends, are traversing a magically set of islands made up of their memories and treasured moments.
+Arina and Frendt, best friends, are traversing a magical set of islands made up of their memories and treasured moments.
 You don’t control them though, apart from some interacting with objects on their predesignated paths; you are just in charge of time.
 Move it forward.
 Pause it.
 Move it backwards.

 I was never pulling hairs reaching for an answer as I attempted to solve any of The Gardens Between’s puzzles.
 In my first night playing the game, I reached a stage where I was lost for the answer.
-I searched and tried many different things — even began to think I had encountered a game breaking bug — however, I came back the next morning to solve it within a minute.
+I searched and tried many different things — even began to think I had encountered a game-breaking bug — however, I came back the next morning to solve it within a minute.
 I had been looking at the island all wrong, and the answer had me laughing at how smart it was and oblivious I was.
 The solutions are always clever, but not always easy to recognise.

 The Gardens Between does some of the most interesting stuff with time-manipulation I’ve seen since Braid.
 Several times the solution to a puzzle and solving how to interact with the world brought a smile to my face.
 True ‘a-ha!’ moments filled me with joy as I not only was proud of myself for solving the puzzle but also admired the game design.